EvolBioInf/neighbors/README.md

 and `texlive-fonts-extra`.
 Then execute
   `$ make doc`
   The documentation is now in `doc/neighborsDoc.pdf`.
-## Make the Unpublished Manuscript
-  The documentation also contains an unpublished manuscript describing `neighbors`.
-The command
-  `$ make ms`
-  generates the manuscript `doc/ms/ms.pdf` and its supplementary material `doc/ms/sup.pdf`.
 ## Run Docker Container
 As an alternative to building `neighbors` from scratch, we also post it as a [docker container](https://hub.docker.com/r/itsers/neighbors).
 The container